cheminfo/eln-docs/docs/50_machine_learning/40_pca/README.md

 # Calculate PCA for spectra

-While superimposing spectra allows checking differences between 2 or 3 experiments it become tedious to compare a large set of data.
+While superimposing spectra allows you to check differences between 2 or 3 experiments, it becomes tedious to compare a large set of data.

 Many data mining algorithms may help in those cases and here we propose to analyze the data using principal component analysis.